On the verge of burning out from 80-90 hour work weeks in New York City, Shuai Wang and his wife, Corrie, had to get out of Dodge.

 Part of securing that success was the result of purchasing the building that houses her restaurants.
 “It’s a safety net for you.
 If things don’t work out, the bank has more than just your business to lean on,” she says.
 “That to me was the biggest benefit to moving."

-After stints at El Bulli, Jean Georges and Bazaar by Jose Andres, Button says owning the building more than makes up for what she misses about larger cities.
+After stints at El Bulli, Jean Georges and Bazaar by Jose Andres, Button says owning the building more than makes up for what she misses about large cities.

 “I miss all the possible things to do, even though you maybe never did them all,” she says.
 “In fact, I did really little because I was always so busy.”